meroton/docs/docs/improved-chroot-in-buildbarn/implementing-unmountat.md

 E_mount("tmpfs", "./mnt", "tmpfs", MS_NOSUID | MS_NODEV, "");
 ```

-This relative mount technique will carry us to a [workable patch to Buildbarn].
+This relative mount technique is acceptable for Buildbarn.
+During the process to patch this,
+we realized that [Buildbarn already did this], :).
-With prototype c-code [available here].
+Simple c-code is [available here] with [similar go code here].

 ```c
 int